 - Invest with conviction.
 When you look at historical returns of venture as an asset class, the overall numbers are not good.
 Returns tend to be skewed to a few firms and partners.
 Given I have been fortunate to have worked with both great and not so great investors, I have found the great ones tend to not care about social proof.

 - Invest early and at reasonable valuations.
 Given I don’t look for social proof (and as mentioned above I am often the first investor), I invest in early stage rounds (angel, pre seed, seed) where valuations are much more attractive.
 While every investment I make I believe has an opportunity to be a unicorn, the data shows that the vast majority of venture backed exits are less than $100 million (95%+).
 Thus entry price matters (and frankly matters even more in a syndicate since you are backing individual investments I am making and not investing in a fund where one outlier can make up for all the losses).
-I have only made two investments where the pre money valuation was north of $10 million and expect most (if not all) of my investments here to fit that same pattern (so it behooves you as an LP to invest when I am writing the first check to capture that upside as opposed to waiting for subsequent rounds where there may be more social proof).
+I have only made a handful of investments where the pre money valuation was north of $10 million and expect most (if not all) of my investments here to fit that same pattern (so it behooves you as an LP to invest when I am writing the first check to capture that upside as opposed to waiting for subsequent rounds where there may be more social proof).
 In general my biggest check will be the first check I write into the company since this is when economics are most attractive (eg $10K in pre seed round and then $1-5K checks in each subsequent round).

 - Invest in capital efficient businesses at the early stage.
 This means no hardware companies, drug discovery, med devices, etc. that need millions at formation to prove out initial milestones and require rigid go to market plans.
 I will invest in software enabled businesses that touch hardware, drug discovery, med devices, etc.